 Examination is performed through active participation and attendance, and by producing individual assignments.
 Attendance during classroom lectures is mandatory.
 The grading scale is pass or fail.

 The course consists of a combination of individual self-study, classroom lectures, small-group work, discussions and a final project ending in presentation.
 Composition work by students equate to a maximum of five written pages and a final presentation.

-The course timetable consists of three parts with a varying degree of study pace; i) an individual study task two weeks before the course begins, ii)three days full time physical meetings in a classroom setting (distance if covid-19 situations does not change) and iii) a final project task and presentation to be completed over a two week period.
-The total course time is estimated at 80 hours with 14 hours of lecture time, 10 hours of group tasks, 50 hours of self-study tasks and 6 hours for the final presentations session.
+The course timetable consists of three parts with a varying degree of study pace; i) an individual study task two weeks before the course begins, ii) a week of full-time physical meetings in a classroom setting and iii) a final project task and presentation.
+The total course time is estimated at 80 hours (10 hours lectures, 20 hours discussions/group work and 50 hours of self-study tasks).

 Intended Learning Outcomes: